EngineersNeedArt/Anna-Analog-Computer/README.md

 ### Comparator Module

 For some simulations a kind of *binary switch* might be desirable.
 For example, a bouncing ball simulation needs to know when the ball has fallen to some position where it has encountered the floor and should reverse its velocity (it should bounce).
-A **comparator** module would make use of an op-amp to detect when the input has crossed some threshhold and then switch its output.
+A **comparator** module would make use of an op-amp to detect when the input has crossed some threshold and then switch its output.

 ### Sweep Module

 Some simulations might benefit by having an input that sweeps a range of values.
-A circuit that outputs a triangle wave would achive this.
+A circuit that outputs a triangle wave would achieve this.
 Having a means to change the speed (period) of the sweep would be important.

 ### Trigonometry Module